Azure/az-hop/docs/deploy/index.md

   accounting_enabled: false
   # Enable container support for SLURM using Enroot/Pyxis
   enroot_enabled: false

+# If using an existing Managed MariaDB instance for SLURM accounting and/or Guacamole, specify these values
+database:
+  # Admin user of the database for which the password will be retrieved from the azhop keyvault
+  user: sqladmin
+  # FQDN of the managed instance
+  fqdn:
+  # IP of the managed private endpoint if the FQDN is not registered in a private DNS
+  ip:

 # Authentication configuration for accessing the az-hop portal
 # Default is basic authentication.
 For oidc authentication you have to specify the following values